nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 But when it came to accessing the file system and syncing cloud files, I hit major roadblocks.
 Libraries like `expo-filesystem` supported basic file picking, but recursive traversal over deeply nested iCloud directories often times either not worked, or simply crashed the app.
 This made it clear, that pursuing JavaScript-based implementation would be simply more complicated and difficult then just working with Apple's native APIs, even if it meant a steeper learning curve.

 iOS enforces string sandboxing, which makes accessing files impossible without explicit user permission through security-scoped bookmarks.
 These bookmarks grant temporary access once user selected file or directory using the native file picker.
-This is a sensible design consideration from a security perspective, but very limiting and frustrating from utility standpoint: this significantly differs from desktop operating systems, in macOS you grant a permission once and the application has a consistent access to the part of file system.
+This is a sensible design consideration from a security perspective, but very limiting and frustrating from utility standpoint: this significantly differs from desktop operating systems, in macOS you grant a permission once and the application retains consistent access to that part of the file system.

 For my use case, indexing a local music library across iCloud folders, this meant I had to manage bookmarks to reuse user permissions, while gracefully handling invalidated references.
 Such complexity made me apprecient the hoops independent developers need to jump through to deal with this robust Apple's security model.

 ### Switching to SwiftUI

 I went with SwiftUI instead of UIKit or storyboards, because I wanted a clean and declarative UI layer that would stay out of the way, while I focused on domain logic and data synchronization.
 SwiftUI definitely made it easier to structure the app into isolated ViewModel components which improved my use of LLMs for generating code that is unknown with OpenAI o1 model and DeepSeek — the could generate pure UI code or data binding code without introducing messy interdependencies.

-I know that nowadays people try to use SwiftUI instead of IBActions and storyboards.
-After all, making declarative, code-only UIs is much simpler than battling MVC-like patterns and establishing UI bindings between UI kit storyboards and code.

 After some exploration, I revisited Swift and was surprised by how far it had come, especially the introduction of asyn/await and SwiftUI's declarative UI syntax.
-This shift made Swift feel closed to modern TypeScript —  it made the transition smoother and allowed me to focus more on architecture than UI boilerplate.
+This shift made Swift feel closed to modern TypeScript — it made the transition smoother and allowed me to focus more on architecture and domain logic, rather than low-level UI boilerplate.

 ## App Architecture and Data Model

 Let's go over the architecture of the app I've created: I used SQLite for persistent data storage and approached the app architecture as a simple server application.
-I aavoided CoreData because I needed tight control over schema, raw queries, and especially full-text search.
+I avoided CoreData because I needed tight control over schema, raw queries, and especially full-text search.
 SQLite's built-in FTS5 support let me add fast fuzzy search without pulling in heavy external search engines or building my own indexing layer.

 ### Three Main Screens